With a mix of Saban and swag, Collins takes over at Temple

 “We created a legends row in the locker room so when those guys come back from the NFL and they’re home working out, they’ve got a place in our building they feel welcome,” Collins said.

-Haason Reddick, the Temple defensive end who was drafted in the first round by Arizona in April, said Collins had delivered on his promise.
+Haason Reddick, the Temple defensive end who was drafted in the first round by Arizona in April, said Collins has delivered on his promise.

 “I interact with him on Twitter, things of that sort,” Reddick said.
 “There’s a great connection.
 He’s a cool guy.
 What I’ll say is he’s come in there with a lot of enthusiasm.”